riccardoperra/specflow/README.md

 > SpecFlow is an open-source tool (MIT License) made as my [Hanko hackathon](https://www.hanko.io/hackathon) entry.
 It's a MVP far away to be a complete product,
 > born with the aim of testing integrations and interactions between new tech/libraries.
 >
-> More in detail, in this project I want to experiment with Hanko's authentication system by integrating it with a third party as a supabase,
+> More in detail, in this project I experiment with Hanko's authentication by integrating it with a third party system like supabase,
 > the latter used trying to take advantage of the system of generated types, RSL policies and edge functions.
 >
 > Furthermore, I tried to integrate OpenAI via edge functions to try generating code directly from a user-defined prompt.